nickbabcock/Farmhash.Sharp/README.md

 My requirements became:

-* Must be able to operate on a subsequence of a byte array
+* Must be able to operate on a leading subsequence of a byte array
 * Must be able to produce a 64bit output
 * Must produce a hash with a low chance of collision
 * Must make zero heap allocations